esttorhe/dotfiles/README.md

 ===

+# *nix

+For a better integration of `AppImage` files install [`AppImageLauncher`][appimagelauncher].
+This will generate .desktop files as well as move the images to a centralised location and integrate them with the app launcher of choice.

+===

 After some refactoring I extracted some [`shared_functionality`](script/shared_functionality) to its own script and then I'm must `source`ing it where needed.

 e.g.: